GOP's usual embrace of Trump muted after criminal referral

 At the same time, Trump’s legal challenges are mounting.

-Attorney General Merrick Garland last month appointed a special counsel to oversee the Justice Department’s investigation into the presence of classified documents at Trump’s Florida estate as well as key aspects of a separate probe involving the insurrection and efforts to undo the 2020 election.
-The Fulton County, Georgia, district attorney is separately investigatin g attempts to overturn that state’s 2020 election results.
+Garland last month appointed a special counsel to oversee the Department of Justice’s investigation into the presence of classified documents at Trump’s Florida estate as well as key aspects of a separate probe involving the insurrection and efforts to undo the 2020 election.
+The Fulton County, Georgia, district attorney is separately investigating attempts to overturn that state’s 2020 election results.

 It’s impossible to predict how much longer the investigations will last or whether the DOJ will take the unprecedented step of indicting a former president and current candidate.
 But Trump is no longer shielded from prosecution the way he was as president.